-- An application for admission, including a response to all essay questions and a nonrefundable \$65 application processing fee. - An academic recommendation and a personal recommendation. - Official transcripts from the high school of graduation and from each college attended, whether or not work was completed.
+- An application for admission, including a response to all essay questions and a nonrefundable \$65 application processing fee. - An academic letter of recommendation. - Official transcripts from the high school of graduation and from each college attended, whether or not work was completed.
 ACT or SAT Reasoning Test scores are required if the applicant has completed fewer than 30 transferable semester units of college work elsewhere at the time of application.